Test Utilization Practices for Venous Thromboembolism: A Model of Cost Savings and Efficiency at Mayo Clinic

 The Link between Testing and Cost Savings

-Typically, for VTE, there are two tests health care providers can order: the APC-R assay, which is a more inexpensive functional test preferred by Mayo Clinic, or the FVL genetic test, which is about twice as expensive as the APC-R assay.
+Typically, for VTE, there are two tests health care providers can order: the APC-R assay, which is a more inexpensive functional test preferred by Mayo Clinic, or the FVL genetic test (UPDATED: test now obsolete), which is about twice as expensive as the APC-R assay.

 To analyze ordering patterns on a national scope, the study team partnered with OptumLabs Data Warehouse, a database of de-identified, linked clinical and administrative claims information, to gain access to more than 19 million tested patients.
 Insurance claims for these two test methods were compared (for calendar year 2013) with the Mayo Clinic Special Coagulation Laboratory database.
 The Centers for Medicare and Medicaid Services Clinical Laboratory Fee Schedule was then used to assign costs.